loewexy/pdns-manager-website/content/quickstart.md

 * Database name
 * Port

-You have to provide a username and password for the first administrative user of PDNS Manager.
+Provide a username and password for the first administrative user of PDNS Manager.

 After you have completed all necessary steps, press **Setup**.
-When the installation finished, you will be redirected to the login page where you can now log in using the username and password you provided earlier.
+Once the installation finished, you will be redirected to the login page where you can now log in using the username and password you provided earlier.

 ### Install and configure Powerdns